A Good Man is a Monster

 When the enemies are at the gates, like in Ukraine right now, the good man is not the one who is incapable of violence.
 No, the good man is the one who arms himself and goes out to meet the enemy in battle with the intent to destroy him.
 In fact, Ukraine is arming all of its citizens, giving them a chance to be good men and women, to fight against evil.

 Why do you think our founding fathers made the right to bear arms the second amendment?
 Not the tenth, not the fifth, but the second amendment.
-The right to bear arms was so important that it was the second thing to go on the Bill of Rights because our founding fathers knew that evil would always exist, and if good had any chance of surviving, that the ability to defend yourself and what you believe in was paramount.
+The right to bear arms was so important that it was the second thing to go on the Bill of Rights because our founding fathers knew that evil would always exist, and if good people had any chance of surviving, that the ability to defend yourself and what you believe in was paramount.

 What makes a superhero good?
 Surely, Batman could be just as horrible as the villains he faces.
 What separates Batman from the Joker is the direction of his monstrosity.
 Is Batman capable of brutally murdering the criminals he encounters?
 Big time.
 But does he?

-That all sounds terrible on paper, and we know Batman isn’t perfect, we know that sending a missile through someone’s house with the Batmobile isn’t a very nice thing to do, but he has to be willing to be a monster to stop the monsters.
-If Batman tip-toed around everyone and everything and followed all the rules just to be a ‘nice’ guy, he wouldn’t get far, and the villains would win and make way for even more evil.
+That all sounds terrible on paper, and we know Batman isn’t perfect.
+We know that sending a missile through someone’s house with the Batmobile isn’t a very nice thing to do, but he has to be willing to be a monster to stop the monsters.

 You’re not virtuous.
 You’re harmless.
 You’re like a rabbit.
 Rabbit isn’t virtuous.
 It can’t do anything except get eaten.
 It’s not virtuous.
 If you’re a monster and you don’t act monstrously, then you’re virtuous.
 But you also have to be a monster.
 The hero has to be a monster. – Jordan Peterson

-Being nice when you are weak doesn’t mean anything because you don’t have any other choice in the matter.
+Being ‘nice‘ when you are weak doesn’t mean anything because you don’t have any other choice in the matter.
 Being kind when you are strong and dangerous is virtuous because you have the option to unleash your dark potential upon the world but choose to be good in spite of what you might gain by being a monster.

 You should be a monster.
 You should be dangerous.
 You should be strong and capable of violence.
 But you should have it under control.
 The world doesn’t need weak men.
 It needs strong and dangerous men.

-Leave a Reply
+Leave a comment